commons-app/commons-app-documentation/Press-release-[Draft].md

 ### Body

-The Wikimedia Commons Android app [url] allows contributors to easily submit photos directly from their phone to Commons without needing to use a browser.
+The Wikimedia Commons Android app [url] allows contributors to easily submit photos directly from their phone to Commons without needing to use a computer or a web browser.
 Recently, version 2.0 of the app was released, one and a half years after the app was revived by the community.
-The new version contains several improvements that make the app smoother and more convenient to use, multiple bug fixes, and a new feature that displays nearby locations that need images.
+The new version contains several improvements that make the app smoother and more convenient to use, multiple bug fixes, and a few new features.

 In version 2.0, you can: